This page has been automatically translated. Please refer to the page in French if needed.

 FYI

 have you ever seen a doctor, but he was unable to perform the test during the consultation?
-They can give you an order : if you do the test in the pharmacy and it is positive, you will be able to get the antibiotic treatment directly from this prescription.
+They can give you a “conditional” prescription: if you do the test in the pharmacy and it turns out to be positive, you can then get the antibiotic treatment directly from that prescription.

 Please note